 He retained his title as a commander but ended his working life as an onshore navy warehouse storekeeper, due, I presume, to his history of ill-health.
 A panel of medical experts had previously recommended that he be given a land-based position.
 It was a significant role change for the proud senior commander who could be critical in his assessment of others, including the British Admiralty at Bombay.
 His claims about the Navy’s fleet in India being under-resourced were fair but they would not have been universally well received.

 It has to be noted that the Tigris arrived and anchored off Mer on the morning of 28th July 1836 and left early the following morning.
 Most of her crew had contact with Mer islanders on board the brig.
-During that time, the islanders clearly made every effort to be attentive, respectful and friendly, with only a small child receiving a scolding from his father and banishment from the brig, for concealing a silver spoon.
-Igglesden and Kempthorne were among those who went ashore for a lengthy time to distribute trinkets and other gifts but they gave them to whoever happened to be on the beach at the time.
+During that time, the islanders clearly made every effort to be attentive, respectful and friendly, with only a small child receiving a scolding from his father and banishment from the brig, for taking and concealing a silver spoon.
+Igglesden and Kempthorne were among those who went ashore for a time to distribute trinkets and other gifts but they gave them to whoever happened to be on the beach at the time.
 None of the recipients had been directly involved in rescuing and protecting the two survivors from the Charles Eaton and this did create resentment.